jbisbee1/fec-data/readme.md

 # This repository focuses on cleaning and matching donor firm names from the FEC contributions dataset provided by the Sunlight Foundation.
-It is also my first crack at using both Github and Python so it will be a ropey mess for a while.
+It is also my first crack at using both Github and Python so it will be a ropey mess for a while. \n Now getting more into it with fuzzywuzzy which seems pretty hip.